-We estimate that our net proceeds from this offering will be \$25.7 million (or approximately \$29.6 million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The Offering Common stock offered by us 3,350,000 shares Common stock to be outstanding after this offering 11,423,753 shares Option to purchase additional shares of common stock offered by us 502,500 shares Use of proceeds We estimate that our net proceeds from this offering will be \$25.6 million (or approximately \$29.4 million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds we receive from this offering to expand our commercial capabilities in selling and marketing related to our products, to fund our ongoing research and development activities, and for general corporate purposes, including working capital, operating expenses and capital expenditures.
 See "Use of Proceeds" for additional information.

-You should carefully read and consider the information in the section titled "Risk Factors" and all other information set forth in this prospectus before deciding to purchase any shares of our common stock.

-Nasdaq trading symbol "BNGO"
+Risk factors You should carefully read and consider the information in the section titled "Risk Factors" and all other information set forth in this prospectus before deciding to purchase any shares of our common stock.
+Proposed Nasdaq trading symbol We have applied to list our common stock on The Nasdaq Global Market under the symbol "BNGO."